adamdaa87/GPT-4o-and-Gemini-API-Prompt/README.md

 # GPT-4o-and-Gemini-API-Prompt
-This script is designed for testing and evaluation of coding models like GPT-4o and Gemini 1.5.
-It handles input processing, evaluating solutions through unit tests, and measures the execution time for solutions.
-The script likely integrates with external APIs or local files for testing.
+These scripts are designed for the testing and evaluation of coding models like GPT-4o and Gemini 1.5 Pro.
+They manage the process of prompting and input processing, evaluating the generated solutions through unit tests, and measuring execution times.
+The scripts integrate with external APIs for both GPT-4o and Gemini 1.5 Pro to send prompts and retrieve responses, and conducting comprehensive testing on the responses.
+Together, they provide a streamlined workflow for assessing the correctness and efficiency of the LLM models' solutions.